GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 ### UI effects
 After attempting verify info, the third user will be redirected to the identity verification rate limited screen.
-Any further attempts to verify info will also redirect here.
+Any further attempts to verify info with the offending SSN, for any user, will also redirect here.

 Unlike the other rate limiters, this one only takes effect when the SSN has been entered during a session.

 [Rate Limited]({{site.baseurl}}/images/idv-ssn-rate-limited.png)
-## `GpoMail` - Verify by Mail (USPS) letters rate limiter
+## Verify by USPS mail rate limiter
 ### Description
-This is the rate limiter for a user's requests for verify by mail (also sometimes called GPO) letters.
-This is a completely independent set of rate limiting code, which implements two rate limits.
+This is the rate limiter for a user's requests for verify by USPS hard copy (also sometimes called GPO) letters.
+This is a completely independent set of rate limiting code, in the `GpoMail` class, which implements two rate limits.

 - First, a user is not allowed more than a certain number of letter requests within a time window (this is similar to the other rate